 Households are people who live together and purchase and eat most of their meals together.
 A household can be one person, a family, or a group of unrelated people.
 The amount of benefits a household receives depends on household size, combined monthly income, shelter expenses, child care, and some medical expenses (for those 60 and older or disabled).

-Once you have completed, signed, and dated the application, you can submit it online via the link below, fax it to 1.866.351.8292 (toll-free), mail it to 37 North High Street, Akron, Ohio 44308, or bring it in.
+Once you have completed, signed, and dated the application, you can submit it online via the link below, fax it to 1.866.351.8292 (toll-free), mail it to 1180 S. Main Street, Suite 102, Akron, OH 44301, or bring it in.
 You must have an initial interview to determine your eligibility.

 If you qualify, you will be assigned a case manager who will help you understand how food-assistance benefits work and how to get started.